BenKrarup/DevPlan/README.md

 DevPlan
 =======

-# A general Artificial Intelligence Planning framework for editting models and Developing Plans
+# A general Artificial Intelligence Planning framework for editing models and Developing Plans

 **Clone repository with**
 ```